Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

 \subsection{Unsupervised Fine-tuning}

-Supervised network fine-tuning becomes infeasible when there is not enough supervisory information because such information is costly to assemble or unavailable.
-Given these limitations, unsupervised fine-tuning methods for image retrieval are quite necessary but less studied \cite{aziere2019ensemble}.

-For unsupervised fine-tuning, two broad directions are to mine relevance among features via manifold learning to obtain ranking information, and to devise novel unsupervised frameworks (\emph{e.g.} AutoEncoders), each discussed below.
+Supervised network fine-tuning becomes infeasible when there is insufficient supervisory information, normally because of cost or unavailability.
+Therefore unsupervised fine-tuning methods for image retrieval are quite necessary, but less studied \cite{iscen2018mining}.
+For unsupervised fine-tuning, two directions are to mine relevance among features via manifold learning, and via clustering techniques, each discussed below.